guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 3. Related Works

-Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a good work and do not conflict to our method.
+Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a great work and do not conflict to our method.
 Auto-GPT try to solve the problem that let ChatGPT interact with the internet.
 Our method focus on allowing human to teach ChatGPT.

 ## 4. Conclusion